ahatzikonstantinou/car_pc/Tablettalk_patch/README.md

     - In the adb shell run the following command `echo “service call phone #n#” > /data/answer_call`
         - Replace #n# with the appropriate code number that will answer incoming calls.
 For Nougat this seems to be 7.
 In previous Android versions this was 5 or 6.
 I found out by calling my phone from another phone and running at my pc `adb shell service call phone x` trying all integers for x from 1 up to 7.
 7 did the trick.
         - This creates a script file in /data (if you try /sdcard instead you will find out that sdcard is mounted without the execute permission and therefore answer_call cannot become executable -chmod +x will do nothing-).
     - In the adb shell run `chmod +x /data/answer_call` to make answer_call executable.
-Test by calling from another and try to answer the call by running in the adb shell `sh /data/answer_call`.
+Test by calling from another phone and try to answer the call by running in the adb shell `sh /data/answer_call`.

-- Run script patch to generate a patched apk for Tablet Talk
+- Run script `patch` to generate a patched apk for Tablet Talk

 - Copy the patched apk to you phone.